• Ruby Queen Beet

 One of the first black varieties that I have grown, Black Prince tomato is still one that I like to turn to every once in a while.
 For me, growing these is a way to be sure that I have a good salad tomato to turn to.
 Fruits are about 3-6 ounces, rich with some sweetness and slightly earthy.
 Texture is superb.
 I love slicing these up with a little salt and pepper.
 What a treat!
 Five feet tall plants produce plenty fruits that can be used as a main crop for market sales.
 These also have good texture that works well in fresh salsa.
 Snack on some right in the garden, they are best that way!

-• Dwarf Rosalinda Tomato
+• Dwarf Moliagul Moon Tomato

 • LLarg Tomato